 The independent film scene was incredibly liberating - it allowed me to exploit every creative curiosity I had.
 The definite milestone of these years is a short film I made, called "Babydoll".
 If you subscribe to my newsletter you'll receive a special link and password with which you can watch it.

-My feet touched ground again in Munich, where I studied Art Therapy at the Academy of Fine Arts.
+My feet touched ground again in Germany, where I studied Art Therapy at the Academy of Fine Arts.
 Here's a tip for when you're interested in exploring the realms of therapy: do it in a language you can actually speak.
 Don't get me wrong, it was a very interesting time and I would do it all again, albeit in English.

 But I digress.
 In fact, I need to thank you, you starbar, for your attention and your interest.